Evedel/bow/README.md

 Features
 ==
-- v2 registry support only
+- V2 registries support only (secure, selfsigned and insecure, DNS and IP:PORT)
-- internal db (BoltBD) gives it ability to store info, and as result it responses much more faster then after direct api call
+- internal db ([BoltBD](https://github.com/boltdb/bolt)) gives it ability to store info, and as result it responses much faster then after direct api call, and can provide more data
 - app can pars, store and show info from registry such as:
  - image layers info:
    - name / tag